reach-sh/reach-lang/docs/src/frontend/index.md

 `{!rsh} Bytes(len)` and `{!rsh} BytesDyn} may be represented as either a `'string'` or a `Uint8Array` byte array.
 Both types are accepted as input.
+If the input string is prefixed with `{!rsh} 0x`, the string will be interpreted as hex.
 Reach will output a value as a `'string'` if the value is able to be encoded in UTF-8.
 Otherwise, the value will be represented as `Uint8Array` byte array.